Generalization Bounds in the Predict-then-Optimize Framework: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 Our work extends learning theory, as developed for binary and multiclass classification, to predict-then-optimize problems in two very significant directions: (i) obtaining worst-case generalization bounds using combinatorial parameters that measure the capacity of function classes, and (ii) exploiting special structure in data by deriving margin-based generalization bounds that scale more gracefully w.r.t.\ problem dimensions.
 It also motivates several interesting avenues for future work.
 Beyond the margin theory, other aspects of the problem that lead to improvements over worst case rates should be studied.
 In this respect, developing a theory of local Rademacher complexity for predict-then-optimize problems would be a promising approach.
-It will be good to use minimax constructions to provide matching lower bounds for our upper bounds.
-Extending the margin theory for strongly convex sets, where the SPO loss is ill-behaved only near 0, to polyhedral sets, where it can be much more ill-behaved, is a challenging but fascinating direction.
-Developing a theory of surrogate losses, especially convex ones, that are calibrated w.r.t.\ the non-convex SPO loss will also be extremely important.
-Finally, the assumption that the optimization objective is linear could be relaxed.
+Developing a theory of surrogate losses, especially convex ones, that are calibrated w.r.t. the non-convex SPO loss will also be extremely important.
+Finally, the assumption that the optimization objective is linear could be relaxed to include non-linear objectives, in which case a new framework and methodology would be required.